 "Welcome to the University Counseling Center (UCC).
 I am Dr. Peter Emerson, the Interim Director of the UCC.
-It is our goal is to facilitate self-understanding and empowerment for all clients.
-To this end, we strive to assist clients in identifying and then resolving those challenges that impact their lives.
+It is our goal to facilitate self-understanding and empowerment for all clients.
+To this end, we strive to assist clients in identifying and resolving those challenges that impact their lives.

 We believe that counseling can help individuals learn about themselves, their environment, and their methods of handling roles and relationships.
 Through counseling, clients will have the support of a counselor as well as the freedom to determine how they wish to resolve the challenges facing them."

-What services do we offer?
+What services do we provide?

-Who can receive services?
+Who can receive our services?